Shivam08IITKGP/Shivam08IITKGP/README.md

-- 👋 Hi, I’m @Shivam08IITKGP
+- 👋 Hi, I’m Shivam Choudhury , third-year undergraduate in IIT KGP
-- 👀 I’m interested in C++, Python, DSA, Github, etc.
-- 🌱 I’m currently learning DSA.
 - 📫 How to reach me https://www.linkedin.com/in/shivam-choudhury-52584b24a/  https://www.instagram.com/shivamchoudhury08/
 - 😄 Pronouns: He/Him

 <!---
 Shivam08IITKGP/Shivam08IITKGP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.